joakimk/rpi-elixir/README.md

 Elixir docker image for Raspberry Pi (compiled for it's ARM cpu).

+Just get [an OS with docker](http://blog.hypriot.com/downloads/) on the memory card and run a single command to get:

 ![](https://s3-eu-west-1.amazonaws.com/uploads-eu.hipchat.com/10794/29896/UqWChcQoYl7vADa/Screen%20Shot%202015-11-04%20at%2018.47.27.png)

+About:

 * Optimized for size: the image is about 349MB (~345MB of that is OS and Erlang)
 * It's built using a Raspberry Pi 2.
 Please open an issue if it does not work on your Raspberry Pi version.